Rigorous Bounds on Light-by-Light Scattering: Sum Rules from Dispersion Relations

 These assumptions imply what we call a \emph{doubly-subtracted dispersion relation}:

 Doubly-subtracted refers to the two additional powers of $s'$ in the denominator compared to the factor $(s-s')^{-1}$.
 Now we assume that, at low energies, the amplitude is given by our EFT expansion, and at high energies, it is given by the partial wave expansion.
-If $\mathcal A(s,t)$ is $s\leftrightarrow t$ symmetric, the dispersion relation then becomes
+The integral in~\eqref{eq:doubledisp} obtains contributions from the poles at $s' = 0$, $s' = s$, and $s' = -u$, and from cuts on the real-$s$ axis, starting at $s' = M^2$ and $s' = -M^2 - u$.
+In this paper, we will consider only $s-t$ symmetric amplitudes, which allows us to relate the $s' = s$ pole to the $s' = -u$ pole, and the left-handed cut to the right-handed cut (similar to the set-up in \cite{Caron-Huot:2021rmr}).
+We visualize the analytic structure and the combination of cuts in figure~\ref{fig:contour}.
+As a result, the dispersion relation becomes